 Preheat the oven to 160C and grease two tart trays well.
 The measurements for my tart tray were, 7cm across 2½cm deep.
 I used a round cutter, which was just under 7½cm (measured across the middle at its widest point).
 The smaller round cutter, which will be for the lid of the pie, measured just over 6cm (measured across the middle at its widest point).

 Work with one ball of dough at a time and leave the other in the refrigerator, until you’re ready to use it.
-The pastry is a little delicate to work with.
+The pastry is a little delicate to work with and if it’s a particularly warm day, please follow the instructions in the notes above.
 However, if you peel off the baking paper/parchment, then place it back on and then flip the pasty over and repeat with the other side, this method helps to loosen the pastry.
 It will also make it easier to remove the cut out pieces of dough from the baking paper/parchment.

 Take just over ¾ of the dough and roll it out between 2 sheets of baking paper to 3mm-4mm in thickness.
 Cut out the circles and peel away all the surrounding dough and set aside, before gently peeling the tartlet case off the baking paper/parchment.
 They should come away quite easily.
 Gently press the pastry into the tartlet tin, releasing any trapped air bubbles.

 Now add a slightly heaped tablespoon of the apple filling to each pastry case.